If I waited for perfection, I would never write a word. Margaret Atwood

 “Don’t go expecting Plato’s republic, be satisfied with even the smallest progress.”
 Marcus Aurelius

-When you tell yourself you are not allowed to use more than four slides, you are more motivated by getting the message across, more simply.
+– When you tell yourself you are not allowed to use more than four slides, you are more motivated by getting the message across, more simply, and keeping it real.

 When I write, my writing (always on paper first) is full of crossings out.
 Some of what I write I hurl instantly at the bin, some I put to one side to scour for titbits later.
 And every so often I find, several pages in, a sentence which might have a fraction of what I’m looking for.
 While it’s frustrating that it took all that time to get there, I also know I couldn’t have written that sentence on page 5, had I not made my messy way through the jungle of pages 1-4.
 In fact, my imperfect early pages are a necessary part of the process of producing that sentence on page 5.
 My perfectionist self wants to wait until it is perfect, but my real self knows that the bad stuff is part of the journey.
 You can’t have one without the other.